 8.18 Key studies in HIV research

 These are just a few examples from thousands of important studies.
-Reading abstracts and following research takes time to get used to the format and the language – but is an exciting way to learn.
+Reading abstracts and published studies takes time to get used to the format and the language.
+But it is an exciting way to learn.

 1. First reports of symptoms